Itty-Bitty Satellites Take On Big-Time Science Missions

 Finding water would be a boon for future attempts to sustain human habitats on the moon.
 "It would be a resource for living off the land if we could find enough of it there," Cohen says.

 One of the reasons CubeSats can be so small and light is they don't have to have a rocket engine to propel them into space.
 They can hitch a ride on other missions' rockets.
-But Cohen even if you get a lift from someone else, if you're going to the moon or some other spot outside Earth's orbit, you still need to have some kind of propulsion system to be able to change course.
+But Cohen says that even if you get a lift from someone else, if you're going to the moon or some other spot outside Earth's orbit, you still need to have some kind of propulsion system to be able to change course.

 "About one-third of our satellite is dedicated to our propulsion system," she says.